jankanaram3/jankanaram3/README.md

 - 👋 Hi, I’m @jankanaram3
 - 👀 I’m interested in development
-- 🌱 I’m currently learning ..
+- 🌱 I’m currently learning java and web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on software companies
-- 📫 How to reach me ...
+- 📫 How to reach me my email jangidkanaram82@gmail.com

 <!---
 jankanaram3/jankanaram3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.